mistermicheels/learning-notes/javascript/typescript/Runtime-type-checking.md

 ```

 -   Standard format, lots of libraries available for validation ...
+    -   Example library for validation: [ajv](https://www.npmjs.com/package/ajv)
 -   JSON: easy to store and share
--   Can become very verbose and they can be tedious to generate by hand
+-   Can become very verbose and can be tedious to create by hand
--   Need to make sure Schemas and code stay in sync!
+-   Can easily get out of sync with actual code

 ### Automatically generating JSON Schemas

 #### Generating JSON Schemas from TypeScript code

-Most robust library at the moment: [ts-json-schema-generator](https://github.com/vega/ts-json-schema-generator) (for some alternatives, see [this discussion](https://github.com/vega/ts-json-schema-generator/issues/101))
+Most robust library at the moment: [ts-json-schema-generator](https://www.npmjs.com/package/ts-json-schema-generator) (for some alternatives, see [this discussion](https://github.com/vega/ts-json-schema-generator/issues/101))

 Example input, including specific constraints that are stricter than TS type checking: